Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/data_manipulation_bot.rst

 Implementation
 ==============

-The bot extends :ref:`DatabaseClient` and leverages its connectivity.
+The bot connects to a :ref:`DatabaseClient` and leverages its connectivity.
+The host running ``DataManipulationBot`` must also have a :ref:`DatabaseClient` installed on it.

 - Uses the Application base class for lifecycle management.
 - Credentials, target IP and other options set via ``configure``.